CapashenRocks/Lua-Scripts/README.md

 <h4>
   1. AutoSellVT<br></h4>
  <i>Details:</i><br>
+  Ported from my C++ azerothcore custom script.
 This script upon looting any gray items will auto sell them at a set multiplier rate above standard vendor pricing (unless the multiplier is adjusted to 1.0).

   <br>There is a small chance this fails and player loses the item, but also a chance for a huge jackpot sale that will more than mitigate any lost items, in theory.
 Designed to add fun and flavor.